 Is Organic Meat Better and Safer for You?

-Ultimately, there is an equal amount of potential risk to one’s health in eating organic or conventional meat.
-With conventional meat, there are pesticides and antibiotic-resistant bacteria which can prove harmful to your body.
+Ultimately, eating organic or conventional meat has equal potential risk to one’s health.
+With conventional meat, pesticides, and antibiotic-resistant bacteria can be harmful to your body.
 However, organic meat can be more prone to becoming contaminated, likely due to antibiotics not being used.
-So in terms of your health, both organic and conventional meat present roughly the same amount of risk.
+So regarding your health, organic and conventional meat are roughly the same risk.

 Ultimately, it is not necessary to completely go organic, but it can not hurt to implement some organic options into your diet.
 Organic foods can get quite expensive, costing as much as double the price of their non-organic counterparts.
 For this reason, it can be good to add in organic foods here and there, but not to make them your only source of nutrition.